isaacs/node-lru-cache/README.md

 object.

 If `start` is provided, then that will set the effective start time for the TTL calculation.
 Note that this must be a previous value of `performance.now()` if supported, or a previous value of `Date.now()` if not.

-Options object my also include `size`, which will prevent calling the `sizeCalculation` function and just use the specified number if it is a positive integer, and `noDisposeOnSet` which will prevent calling a `dispose` function in the case of overwrites.
+Options object may also include `size`, which will prevent calling the `sizeCalculation` function and just use the specified number if it is a positive integer, and `noDisposeOnSet` which will prevent calling a `dispose` function in the case of overwrites.

-If the `size` (or return value of `sizeCalculation`) is greater than `maxSize`, then the item will not be added to the cache.
+If the `size` (or return value of `sizeCalculation`) for a given entry is greater than `maxEntrySize`, or if the resulting size of the entire cache would be greater than `maxSize`, then the item will not be added to the cache.

 Will update the recency of the entry.